NaveedNaseem84/PP4-Sultans-Restaurant/README.md

 The files located within the root static folder are collected and deployed to Heroku using a package called `White Noise`.
 This is already included as part of the `requirements.txt` file.
 However, if there are changes to any of the files (images, JavaScript, CSS etc) these changes would need to be "collected" before deployment.
 This can be done using:

 `python manage.py collectstatic`

+There is currently a `Procfile` present within the root of the project repository with the following:

+`web: gunicorn sultans.wsgi`

+**Please note**: References of sultans would need to replaced by the name of project being deployed as this is a vital requirement for the deployment phase.

 ### Deployment